 Key takeaways:

 While there are possible side effects with any vaccine, mRNA vaccines are considered safe to use.
-They can’t give you COVID, either.
+They can’t give you COVID or RSV, either.

 For many people, vaccinations have been a normal part of life since childhood.
 They can help prevent illness no matter your age or background.

-The two most common COVID vaccines in the U.S. — the Pfizer and Moderna vaccines — use this new messenger RNA (mRNA) technology.
-They’re the first mRNA vaccines to be authorized or approved for use, and we’ll likely see more mRNA vaccines in the future.
+COVID vaccines from Pfizer and Moderna vaccines use this relatively new messenger RNA (mRNA) technology.
+They’re the first mRNA vaccines to be FDA authorized or approved for use, and we may see more mRNA vaccines in the future.

 Here, we’ll help you understand what mRNA is, how it works, and how mRNA COVID vaccines can protect you from getting sick.